Responsive Ad Slot

 But is this right, or acceptable?
 Why must we allow ourselves to be silenced yet again by the same evil force that we fought so hard to vanquish?

 What they don’t get, or refuse to see, is that we have moved on a long time ago.
 The Edsa Revolution was the pivotal point.
-It made many of us feel for the first time in 20 years that it was all right in our part of world again.
+It made many of us feel for the first time in 20 years that everything was all right in our part of world again.

 For me, a martial law baby, it marked a time when I could finally leave behind the anger and terror that accompanied my growing up years.
 All my friends and neighbors who suffered during the dictator’s iron-fist rule were finally given justice.
 Thus, I could finally focus on myself and my own dreams.
 It was a time to explore.